Hyperfoil/Hyperfoil/README.md

 ```

-The `hosts` section defines which agents should execute the benchmark.
+The `agents` section defines which agents should execute the benchmark.
 **TODO** are hosts meant this way?

 The `http` configuration sets base URL for all requests.